guildai/guild.ai/pages/docs/guides/add-guild.md

-To demonstrate the process, we use the [SRGAN TensorLayer project ->](https://github.com/tensorlayer/srgan) as our starting point and incementally build Guild support in each step.
+To demonstrate the process, we use the [SRGAN TensorLayer project ->](https://github.com/tensorlayer/srgan) as our starting point and incrementally build Guild support in each step.
 Our final project supports these operations:

 `train`